 - 12-Step Program work (or similar recovery programming)

-- Specialized therapies like pet therapy, art therapy, and music therapy
+- Specialized therapies like art therapy and music therapy

 During rehab, clients work with addiction treatment professionals to address the underlying causes of their substance abuse, learn how to cope without drugs, and prepare for and prevent relapse.
 Drug rehab also helps to prepare clients for ongoing treatment by providing life skills development, peer support, and encouraging H&I meetings that aim to show them what a life in recovery can look like.

 As is mentioned earlier, no two rehab programs are exactly alike and there are many different types of drug rehab programs that cater to individuals with different levels of addiction and co-occurring disorders.

 Two common types of drug rehab are inpatient programs and outpatient programs.
 While each type is designed to cater to clients with varying needs, both are equally recovery-focused and provide solid treatment for substance use disorders.

 Here is a simple side-by-side comparison of residential drug rehab programs and outpatient drug rehab programs.